The Book of Five Rings

-The Book of Five Rings (五輪書, Go Rin no Sho) is a text on kenjutsu and the martial arts in general, written by the Japanese swordsman Miyamoto Musashi between 1643-5.
-The book title from the godai (五大) of Buddhist esotericism (密教), thus has five volumes: "Earth, Water, Fire, Wind, Sky."
+The Book of Five Rings (五輪書, Go Rin no Sho) is a text on kenjutsu and martial arts in general, written by the Japanese swordsman Miyamoto Musashi between 1643 and 1645.
+The book title is from the godai (五大) of Buddhist esotericism (密教), and thus has five volumes: "Earth, Water, Fire, Wind, Sky."
 Many translations have been made, and it has garnered broad attention in East Asia and throughout the world.
-For instance, some foreign business leaders find its discussion of conflict to be relevant to their work.
+For instance, some business leaders find its discussion of conflict to be relevant to their work.
 The modern-day Hyōhō Niten Ichi-ryū employs it as a manual of technique and philosophy.

 Go Rin no Sho calligraphed in Kanji.
 Musashi strove to be as great a master in Japanese calligraphy just as much as he did in swordsmanship.

 Musashi establishes a "no-nonsense" theme throughout the text.
 For instance, he repeatedly remarks that technical flourishes are excessive, and contrasts worrying about such things with the principle that all technique is simply a method of cutting down one's opponent.
 He also continually makes the point that the understandings expressed in the book are important for combat on any scale, whether a one-on-one duel or a massive battle.
 Descriptions of principles are often followed by admonitions to "investigate this thoroughly" through practice rather than trying to learn them by merely reading.